ChimeraX docs icon

 The first two columns in the table are generated automatically:

 Any additional columns that appear when ViewDock is first started reflect information read from the input file(s).
-Clicking a column header sorts by the values in that column.
-Checkboxes in the bottom section of the panel control which columns of information are shown in the table of hits, with buttons:
+Clicking a column header sorts by the values in that column, and dragging it left or right allows reordering the columns.
+Checkboxes under the list of compounds specify which columns of information to include in the table of hits, with buttons:

 Buttons above the table: